lihe07/llm_qat_test/report.typ

   )
 ) <tab:results_no_cdt>

-  I also experimented with training the same quantization policies without Cascade Distillation Training (CDT) and using only the hard loss.
+  I also experimented with training the same quantization policies independently without Cascade Distillation Training (CDT) and using only the hard loss.
 The training hyperparameters remain the same, and the results are summarized in Table @tab:results_no_cdt.
+Note that this is slightly different from the purpose of InstantNet, which uses one set of parameters to support multiple quantization configurations.
+Here, I trained separate models for each configuration, which, based on intuition, should yield better performance.

-One can see that CDT consistently improves the performance of all policies, with the most significant improvement seen in the Conservative LoRA policy (0.51 v.s.
+  One can see that CDT consistently outperforms all individually trained policies, with the most significant improvement seen in the Conservative LoRA policy (0.51 v.s.
 0.44 exact scores).
-This suggests that CDT is an effective training strategy for switchable quantization, as it allows the model to learn from higher bit-width configurations and transfer knowledge to lower bit-width configurations @instantnet.
+This suggests that CDT is an effective training strategy for both *switchable and non-switchable quantization*.

 - [Step 4] A motivation behind switchable quantization is to support diverse layer-wise quantization configurations simultaneously, accommodating different resource allocation needs.
 Could you suggest additional training objectives that could more effectively facilitate the mechanism for switching quantization bit-widths?